vgonisanz/tarot-fortune/README.md

 ## Features

+- Several commands to get fortune, tarot spreads, and utils:
+  - cards: List loaded cards
+  - celtic-cross: The Celtic Cross spread
+  - circle: Circle spread
+  - human-body: Tarot spread for the human body
+  - life-tree: Tarot spread for the tree of life
+  - past-present-future: Past, present, and future spread
-- Single card selection usable.
+  - single: Single card draw
-- es language supported only.
+- Only `es` language supported by now.
 - render bash *in development*

 ## Development